getgrav/grav-learn/pages/06.forms/02.forms/03.example-form/docs.md

 The **Grav Form Plugin** is the easiest way to have forms on your site.
 Let's see how to create a simple contact form.

-!!!
-In the future we want Grav to be able to dynamically generate forms from the Admin Plugin

 ### A Live Example

 The Sora Article skeleton has a form page ready to see while reading this tutorial: